grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

 # CLI flag: -ingester.active-series-metrics-idle-timeout
 [active_series_metrics_idle_timeout: <duration> | default = 10m]

-# Additional custom trackers for active metrics.
-If there are active series
+# (advanced) Additional custom trackers for active metrics.
+If there are active
-# matching a provided matcher (map value), the count will be exposed in the
+# series matching a provided matcher (map value), the count will be exposed in
-# custom trackers metric labeled using the tracker name (map key).
-Zero valued
+# the custom trackers metric labeled using the tracker name (map key).
+Zero
-# counts are not exposed (and removed when they go back to zero).
+# valued counts are not exposed (and removed when they go back to zero).
 # Example:
 #   The following configuration will count the active series coming from dev and
 #   prod namespaces for each tenant and label them as {name="dev"} and